NixOS/rfcs/rfcs/0092-plan-dynamism.md

   languages (forget crate-level!).
 - We can fetch Merkle trees by just knowing the hash of the root, with Θ(n) derivations for n nodes in the tree.
+- It is a better way of evaluating Nix code inside a build compared to standard Recursive Nix, and can serve as an alternative to **i**mport-**f**rom-**d**erivation in many cases.
+(IFD is where you import the output of a derivation into the "evaluation stage", e.g. `import drv` or `builtins.readFile drv`).

 NB: This is **not** a replacement for Recursive Nix.
 We still need the ability to access the store inside the build for many usages of this RFC's features.